A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Code and Input Physics

 \subsection{The SPH Code}

-With smoothed-particle hydrodynamics, one uses particles as a disordered set of interpolation points to determine continuum values of the fluid and model its dynamics.
-While generally less accurate than grid-based codes, SPH often allows one to efficiently simulate phenomena with a large range of lengthscales \citep{wadssq04,pakm+10}.
+With smoothed-particle hydrodynamics, one uses particles as a set of interpolation points to determine continuum values of the fluid and model its dynamics.
 SPH is a Lagrangian method, meaning movement is automatically tracked, and regions of high density contain more particles and therefore are automatically more resolved.
-SPH has become the method of choice for merger simulations, and partly because we wish to compare with previous work, we chose SPH as well.
+Moreover, SPH inherently conserves angular momentum in three dimensions, which is difficult to reproduce in grid codes except under specific coordinate systems and symmetries.
+SPH therefore allows one to efficiently simulate complex phenomena with a large range of lengthscales.
+It has become the method of choice for merger simulations, and so we chose it as well.

 For our simulations, we use Gasoline \citep{wadssq04}, a modular tree-based SPH code that was designed and has been used for a wide range of astrophysical scenarios, from galaxy interactions to planet formation.
 It aims for tight controls on force accuracy and integration errors.
+Gasoline implements the \cite{hernk89} kernel -- we use 100 neighbors -- and uses the asymmetric energy formulation (\citeauthor{wadssq04}, Eqn.
+8) to evolve particle internal energy.
 In our simulations, total energy is on average conserved to 0.3\%, and angular momentum to 0.006\%.

-By default, Gasoline uses the standard Monaghan and Gingold formulation for artificial viscosity (see \citealt{mona05}), augmented with a Balsara switch to reduce viscosity in non-shocking, shearing flows. \cite{guerig04} found that such a prescription did not reduce viscosity sufficiently, resulting in excess spin-up of the remnant core and associated shear heating. \cite{yoonpr07} used variable coefficients for the linear and quadratic viscosity terms in the SPH equations of motion and energy, setting these values to $\alpha\,=0.05$ and $\beta\,=0.1$, respectively, where shocks are absent, and around unity where they are present.
-A similar formulation was used in \cite{dan+11}.
+By default, Gasoline uses the usual Monaghan and Gingold formulation for artificial viscosity (see \citealt{mona05}), together with a Balsara switch (a standard feature of WD merger SPH simulations) to reduce viscosity in non-shocking, shearing flows. \cite{guerig04} found that such a prescription did not reduce viscosity sufficiently, resulting in excess spin-up of the remnant core and associated shear heating. \cite{yoonpr07}, in addition to a Balsara switch, used variable coefficients for the linear and quadratic viscosity terms in the SPH equations of motion and energy, setting these values to $\alpha\,=0.05$ and $\beta\,=0.1$, respectively, where shocks are absent, and around unity where they are present.
+A similar formulation was used in \cite{dan+11,dan+12}.
 Since Gasoline includes it as well, we have used it for our study.
 Excess viscosity nevertheless remains a potential problem; we investigate its effects further in Sec.~\ref{ssec:viscprescrip}.